Statistical inference of random graphs with a surrogate likelihood function

 Because the adjacency matrix has a low expected rank, spectral quantities such as the leading eigenvectors of the adjacency matrix and those of the normalized Laplacian matrix, have been extensively used for low-rank random graph inference.
 In particular, it is well known that the rows of these eigenvectors encode the cluster membership information when the underlying graph is generated from a stochastic block model \citep{abbe-fan-wang-zhong-2020, lyzinski-sussman-tang-athreya-priebe-2014, lei-rinaldo-2015, rohe-chatterjee-yu-2011, sussman-tang-fishkind-priebe-2012}.
 There has been substantial recent development on the theory for spectral methods and the corresponding subsequent inference tasks in random dot product graphs.
 For an incomplete list of reference, see \cite{athreya-priebe-tang-2016, sussman-tang-priebe-2014, sarkar-bickel-2015, tang-priebe-2018, tang-sussman-priebe-2013, tang2017SPtest, tang2017NPtest}.
 The readers are also referred to the survey paper \cite{rdpg-survey} for a review of the recent advances in this topic.

 It has been pointed out \citep{xie-xu-2020-bayes, xie-xu-2021-onestep, xie-2022-entrywise} that, although the spectral methods for random dot product graphs have gained marvelous success and been broadly applied, the Bernoulli likelihood information contained in the graph distribution has been neglected.
-This observation has motivated the development of likelihood-based inference for random dot product graphs. \cite{xie-xu-2020-bayes} proposed a fully Bayesian approach for estimating the latent positions in random dot product graphs, referred to as posterior spectral embedding, and established its global minimax optimality. \cite{xie-xu-2021-onestep} proposed a novel one-step procedure, which lead to a one-step estimator that took advantage of the Bernoulli likelihood information of the sampling model through the score function and the Fisher information matrix, to estimate random dot product graphs from the frequentist perspective.
+This observation has motivated the development of likelihood-based inference for random dot product graphs. \cite{xie-xu-2020-bayes} proposed a fully Bayesian approach for estimating the latent positions in random dot product graphs, referred to as posterior spectral embedding, and established its global minimax optimality. \cite{li2023statistical} studied the maximum likelihood estimation for a general class of latent space networks and established the asymptotic normality of the resulting estimator under a slightly different setup. \cite{xie-xu-2021-onestep} proposed a novel one-step procedure, which lead to a one-step estimator that took advantage of the Bernoulli likelihood information of the sampling model through the score function and the Fisher information matrix, to estimate random dot product graphs from the frequentist perspective.
 There, the authors further established the asymptotic efficiency of the one-step estimator and its smaller asymptotic sum of squared errors compared to that of the spectral estimators.
+The sparsity condition imposed in \cite{xie-xu-2021-onestep} was significantly weakened by \cite{xie-2022-entrywise} through a cleverly-designed leave-one-out analysis and delicate concentration analyses.
 Later, \cite{tang-cape-priebe-2022} applied the idea of the one-step refinement of spectral methods to stochastic block models when the block probability matrix is rank deficient.